 For the buns:

-- Line a 9 x 13 baking pan with parchment paper, or grease well.
+- Line a 9" x 13" baking pan with parchment paper, or grease well.

-- Divide the dough into 12 equal pieces and roll them into balls, pressing in any chocolate chips dropping out.
-Place them in the pan, 3 across and 4 down.
-Cover again and let rise for another 30-60 minutes.
+- Punch the dough down and turn out onto a lightly oiled surface.
+Divide the dough into 12 equal pieces and roll them into balls, pinching the bottom like little purses, and pressing in any chocolate dropping out.
+Place the buns in the prepared pan, 3 across width-wise and 4 across lengthwise down.
+Cover again in a warm place and let rise for another 30-60 minutes.

 - In the meantime, preheat the oven to 350° F. Whisk together the flour and water in a small bowl for the paste to make the crosses starting with 4 tbsp of water adding more only until the paste is just thick enough to pipe but not so thin that it will spread and not form lines for the crosses.
 Once no lumps remain, spoon into a small zip-lock bag or piping bag fitted with a very small round tip.
 If using the bag, snip off a tiny corner (slightly more narrow than you want the lines of the cross to be) and slowly pipe a line down the middle of buns one way, and then the other way.

 - Bake for 25-30 minutes or until the buns are light brown and you hear a hollow sound when rapping the center of a bun.
 Let cool for 15 minutes before glazing.

 - Mix together the confectioner's sugar, plant-based milk and vanilla in small bowl.
 Using a pastry brush, brush the glaze over the warm buns taking care to avoid any chocolate so it does not smear.
 Serve immediately.

 - Store at room temperature for 2-3 days in an airtight container.

 The Nutrition Information is only an estimate.
 The accuracy of the Nutrition Information for any recipe on this site cannot be guaranteed.